 The major assets in any business are the people.
 As long as you know how you want to do it, and if you have the support of the right people, it just takes time to be successful.

-In 2018, now committed entrepreneurs to the last drop and curious about life outside France, Isabelle and Pierre’s next move was decidedly bold: they emigrated to Canada.
-“We sold everything in France to restart something completely new in Canada,” says Isabelle.
 “It was a complete break from our previous life,” The benefits were clear: bringing their French-inspired café concept to a new market eager for quality and specialty coffee offered clear advantages.
 Says Pierre, “We bring something different: a European touch or French touch which I think people really like when coming to SENS.”
 Today, the café is established and growing, with an eye-catching menu featuring a range of specialty coffees – including espressos, lattes, and cappuccinos – crafted from carefully selected beans and expertly prepared.
 Freshly baked pastries, gourmet sandwiches, and seasonal salads are as enticing as the drinks.

 What we like specifically in Canada is the diversity of the people.
 People come from everywhere; that’s something that we really like.